cretz/superpose/README.md

 Examples:

-* [example/logger](example/logger) - Shows replacing standard library code by replacing "Hello" with "Aloha" in all logs when running under the other dimension
+* [example/logger](example/logger) - Shows replacing standard library code by replacing "Hello" with "Aloha" in all logs when running under the other dimension.
+Also shows a test case.
 * [example/maporder](example/maporder) - More advanced example showing how to have deterministic map iteration
+* [example/mocktime](example/mocktime) - Shows a basic way to replace `time.Now()` for a mock clock

 ## Usage